mavi13/GCFiddle/README.md

 - Geodetic calculation of waypoints uses another model with other formulas, so there are slightly different results
 - No statement separator, especially no semicolon `;`
 - Functions must be used exactly as they are defined, there are no abbreviations or aliases (e.g. `crosstotal` is always `ct`)
-- No error check for incorrect number of arguments for functions
 - No function: `goto(wp)`, `sk(n)`, `deg()`, `rad()`
 - No statements: `IF`, `THEN`, `ENDIF`, `STOP`